U.S.-Russia Peer-to-Peer (P2P) Dialogue Program

 4. How is the applicant organization (and partners) equipped to implement the initiative?

-To be considered for funding, applicants must submit their concept notes using EF’s online funding management platform by 11:59 p.m.
-Eastern Time on February 15, 2019.
+To be considered for funding, applicants must submit their applications using EF’s online funding management platform by 11:59 p.m.
+EST on May 31, 2019.
+Applications that do not address all five questions will not be considered for funding.

-In consultation with the U.S. Embassy Moscow, EF will only invite organizations with the most prospective concept notes to complete a full application form.
+In consultation with the U.S. Embassy Moscow, EF will only invite organizations with the most prospective statements of interest to complete a full application form.

 If selected to complete a full application form, prospective applicants must provide the following documents:

-Letter of commitment from the lead organization in the other country, confirming active participation in the project;
+· Letter of commitment from the lead organization in the other country (detailed instructions are provided in the funding management system);

-Project budget form (available on the funding management system);
+· Project budget form (available on EF’s funding management system);

-Application certification form signed by an authorized representative of the U.S. organization (available on the funding management system);
+· Application certification form signed by an authorized representative of applicant organization (available on the funding management system);

 If you encounter any difficulties during the application process, please contact email@example.com immediately for assistance.